 Canadian Zinc Corporation is a development stage company listed on the Toronto Stock Exchange under the symbol "CZN", in the United States on the OTCQB under the symbol "CZICF" and in Germany on the Frankfurt under the symbol "SRS" and is engaged in the business of exploration and development of natural resource properties.
-The Company has an experienced Executive and Board based in Vancouver BC.
+The Company has an experienced Executive and Board and is headquartered in Vancouver, BC.

 Canadian Zinc aims to bring its 100%-owned Prairie Creek Mine into production at the earliest possible date once engineering is completed and economics are optimized, which in turn should enable financing to be completed.
 The Mine, situated in the Mackenzie Mountains of the Northwest Territories, has a fascinating history which includes the famous Hunt Brothers' plan to corner the world silver market in the early 1980's.
 The Mine hosts substantial resources of high-grade silver, zinc, and lead coupled with the established infrastructure development.

-Prairie Creek has received a positive decision on the Environmental Assessment completed by the Mackenzie Valley Environmental Impact Review Board and is in the final stages of permitting the operation.
-In July 2013, the Mackenzie Valley Land and Water Board completed its regulatory process for the issue to Canadian Zinc of a Type "A" Water Licence and forwarded the Licence and the Reasons for Decision, which describe the rationale behind the conditions finalized in the Water Licence, to the Federal Minister of Aboriginal Affairs and Northern Development Canada with the recommendation that the Minister approve and sign the Licence.
+Prairie Creek has received a positive decision on the Environmental Assessment completed by the Mackenzie Valley Environmental Impact Review Board in December 2011 and in June 2013, the Mackenzie Valley Land and Water Board completed its regulatory process for the issue to Canadian Zinc of a Type "A" Water Licence.
+This Licence and the Reasons for Decision, which describe the rationale behind the conditions finalized in the Water Licence, was forwarded to the Federal Minister of Aboriginal Affairs and Northern Development Canada with the recommendation that the Minister approve and sign the Licence.